reshufflehq/simple-product-landing-page/README.md

-# Express only Reshuffle starter
+# Simple Product page starter

-Basic boilerplate for creating an express app that runs on Reshuffle.
+Basic boilerplate for creating an app landing page.
+Visit /admin to see the emails collected.
-This project provides a means for Reshuffle users to develop and deploy standalone API services, without the need for a frontend.

 ## Running locally